The BJP Physical Culture Team

 ASSOCIATE TEACHERS AND CHOREOGRAPHERS

-Nicole Murphy has been a physie girl all her life and now proudly teaches her own club which she started in 2013.
+Nicole Murphy has been a physie girl all her life and now proudly teaches her own club at Macarthur.
 She joined BJP as an administration manager in 2018 and brings her passion for systems into the job.
 Nicole teaches the two daytime Associate classes in Northern and Western Sydney and was a choreographer of the “Physie Pride” segment of the 125 Year Spectacular.
 The enthusiasm, teamwork and respect that are inherent in the extended physie family are values that Nicole holds in high regard.

 Emma Sadd has been with BJP for over 30 years and currently works with BJP choreographing annual syllabus.
 She also develops teacher education programs and has a degree in early childhood.
 She has been involved in the choreography and production of many BJP displays, Easter Show performances and Opera House senior finales and was a choreographer for the “Future” segment of the 125 Year Spectacular.
 Currently Emma teaches Wollongong, Southern Sydney, country Associate classes and Accreditation.